DrKLO/Telegram/README.md

-## Solid is Telegram messenger for Android focused on simplicity, beacuse simplicity is beauty
+## Simplicity is beauty

-[Telegram](https://telegram.org) is a messaging app with a focus on speed and security.
+**Solid** is a messaging app with a focus on speed and security.
 It’s superfast, simple and free.
 This repo contains the official forked and reworked source code for [Telegram App for Android](https://play.google.com/store/apps/details?id=org.telegram.messenger).

 ### API, Protocol documentation